Yandex Cloud

 To get a signature:

-1. Create a canonical request
+1. Create a canonical request.

-2. Generate a string to sign
+2. Generate a string for signing.

-3. Generate a signing key
+3. Generate a signing key.

-4. Sign the string with the key
+4. Sign the string with the key.

-5. Optionally, debug the obtained data using the AWS CLI
+5. Optionally, debug the obtained data using the AWS CLI.

-6. Create the Authorization header
+6. Create the Authorization header.

 Use HMAC with the SHA256 hash function for signing.
 This technique supports many programming languages.
 The examples below assume the code uses functions for encoding and hashing strings with the appropriate technique.